 - their disease has relapsed twice or more

 - children and young people whose leukaemia had gone away with treatment, but it’s come back, and chemotherapy isn’t working now

 - their disease has come back once but they can’t have a stem cell transplant because either they aren’t well enough, or they don’t have a donor

 For adults in England it will also be available for one of the following types of lymphoma:

 It is for those adults whose lymphoma has continued to grow or relapsed following at least 2 treatments.

 So this treatment is only suitable for a small number of children and young people, and around 200 adults each year.
 It is not used as a treatment outside of clinical trials for other types of cancer in children or adults.

 Wales and Northern Ireland

-It's not yet clear whether people in Wales and Northern Ireland will need to travel to hospitals in England to have this treatment.
+Wales is setting up a centre so that they can offer this treatment.
+Meanwhile, suitable patients from Wales and Northern Ireland will be able to travel to hospitals in England to have this treatment.

 This is a new treatment, so doctors might not know about all the possible side effects yet.
 Two known side effects include: